Umer2900/JobFinder_janumar2900-gmail.com-/README.md

 ## Prerequisites

-To run JobMatch locally, ensure you have the following installed:
+To run JobFinder locally, ensure you have the following installed:
 - Python 3.8+
 - Streamlit
 - Required Python packages (listed in requirements.txt, including beautifulsoup4 and requests for web scraping)